Policies and Procedures

 and picking up students.

-All ballet students must wait for Ms. Cole to open the door and invite them into the studio, or for the
+All ballet students must wait for the teacher to open the door and invite them into the studio, Students

 Parents are welcome to wait on their child(ren) in the lobby.
 Please be considerate of others and take